-The assemblage composition of wrasse caught and recorded for the 2017-2019 period during the on-board observer surveys are shown in Figure 33.
-Note that the data shown in Figure 33 are not controlled for effort, which has declined since 2017.
-Goldsinny dominates the catch in all years, consistently comprising 45% of the catch.
-Rock Cook catches appear to have declined over the three-year period from 32% of the 2017 catch to just 10% of the 2019 catch.
-In contrast to this corkwing has steadily increased over the last three years, rising from 13% of the catch in 2017 to 37.4% of the catch in 2019.
-Ballan and cuckoo catches were consistently low across the 2017-2019 period (8.5%, 5.4% and 7.2% of the catch were ballan and 1.2%, 2.5% and 0.3% were cuckoo for 2017, 2018 and 2019, respectively).
+The composition of wrasse caught and recorded for the 2017-2019 period during the onboard observer surveys is shown in Figure 24.
+Goldsinny dominates the catch in all years, consistently comprising between 40.9% and 45.1% of the catch.
+The proportion of rock cook within catches has declined over the three-year period from 27.6% of the 2017 catch to just 9.9% of the 2019 catch.
+In contrast, the proportion of corkwing has increased over the three year period, from 19.3% of the catch in 2017 to 37.5% of the catch in 2019.
+The proportions of ballan and cuckoo within catches were consistently low across the 2017-2019 period (10.8%, 5.0% and 7.2% for ballan and 1.3%, 2.9% and 0.2% for cuckoo in 2017, 2018 and 2019, respectively).

-Figure 33.
-Assemblage composition of wrasse catches for the 2017-2019 period.
+Figure 24.
+Composition of wrasse catches for the 2017-2019 period.
 Taken from data obtained during the on-board observer surveys for the D&S IFCA District only.
 Only the months of July to October were included in the data as on-board observer surveys were conducted across these months for all three years.
-Note that these data have not been adjusted for fishing effort, which has declined since 2017.

-Figure 34 illustrates geographic variation in wrasse species composition across Plymouth Sound.
+Figure 25 illustrates geographic variation in wrasse species composition across Plymouth Sound.
 Goldsinny catches were highest around Bovisand and to the north of Plymouth Sound around Drake's Island.
 This area, Renney Rocks and the Mew Stone appear to be hotspots for corkwing.
 The Mew Stone also appears to be a preferred area for rock cook, while the highest catches of ballan occur north of Plymouth Sound around Drake's Island.

-Figure 34.
+Figure 25.
 Assemblage composition of wrasse catches per grid square in Plymouth Sound during 2019.
 Data taken from the on-board observer surveys.